 The broader theme that comes from the responses is it that the POP does not fully reflect the importance of transport on planning and land use.
-There is support for exploration of
+There is support for exploration of alternative modes of transport and a move away from the car.
+There is a suggestion that as a minimum that the POP should reflect the regional strategic objectives for Transport as set out in the SPPS.

 Noting the level of representation at POP stage on this topic, we will review and consider the views put forward and re-assess how we address this issue at Plan Strategy.
-We also reengage with key consultees such as Dfl, Sustrans and Translink to order to further consider the comments raised.
+We also re-engage with key consultees such as Dfl, Sustrans and Translink to order to further consider the comments raised.
 We will also be commissioning further transport studies and car park studies, which will inform the best way forward for transport in the LDP.

-Option 1 Option 2 Option 3 Н- Identify flagship Tourism Plan for further Focus on the Tourism sites / areas along with opportunities that protection of our opportunities for emerge, to expand Tourism assets and dedicated sustainable current offer constrain Tourism attractions and associated generally development accommodation.
-Focus on potential improved accessibility, place-making and legibility of tourism offer
+Option 1 Option 2 Option 3

+Н - Identify flagship Tourism Plan for further Focus on the

+Tourism sites / areas along with opportunities that protection of our

+opportunities for emerge, to expand Tourism assets and

+dedicated sustainable current offer constrain Tourism

+attractions and generally development

+associated potential

+accommodation.
+Focus

+on improved

+accessibility, place-

+making and legibility of

+tourism offer